JosephParayil/ParayilMetric/README.md

 <br>Image source: Adrian Mejia, adrianmejia.com/how-to-find-time-complexity-of-an-algorithm-code-big-o-notation/, accessed on 4/30/2024.</i>
 <br>
 <br>However, in the context of machine learning, such PC graphs depicting algorithm performance on learning a task over differing environment/task complexities are mostly absent, even though they would be highly valuable in the analysis of machine learning algorithms.
 The reason for this is due to the infeasibility of obtaining singular metrics for both machine learning model performance and environment complexity.
-<br>In this research project, I overcome these fundamental challenges by inventing a novel mathematical method, involving what I have named the _Parayil Metric_.
+<br>In this research project, I overcome these fundamental challenges by inventing a novel mathematical method, involving what I have named the Parayil Metric.
 I am applying this method in the comparative analysis of the RL models Q-Learning (QL) and Deep Q-Learning (DQN) for their PC graphs. <br>

 <h3>Getting a singular metric for machine learning performance</h3>